 As mentioned, the roads here are busier than perhaps the road builders intended, so be careful and keep well in off the road when you hear a car approaching.
 As you make your way down, you’ll notice a derelict edifice through the woods on the right – this was once the O’Donnell’s stronghold in the Lough Eske area.
+Once the mighty chieftains of most of the county, this is where they departed for Spain in September 1607 in what became known as The Flight of the Earls more information of which we have below.
 We’ll tell you more about them along the way.

 In our audio piece, we tell you about the mythological warriors, the Fianna, who used to hunt in these parts.

 There can be few more enjoyable pastimes than angling.
 John Buchan observed that the charm of fishing is that it is the pursuit of what is elusive, but attainable, a perpetual series of occasions for hope.
 The lough and its tributaries are popular for fishing, especially for spring salmon, sea trout and char, with the season running from 1 March to 31 September.
 Tight lines!

 For information in-season (1 May to 30 September) contact: Eske Angling Centre, Lough Eske Demesne.
 Tel: 0749740781. , As the centre will not be open all the time for the full season, you can also contact the Fisheries Office in Ballyshannon first to check opening hours.
 For information off-season contact: Northern Regional Fisheries Board, Station Road, Ballyshannon, Co.
 Donegal.
 Tel. +353(0)719851435